haxegon/plugin_imgui/README.md

 ## About Haxegon

-**Filters** is a plugin for Haxegon.
+**imGui** is a plugin for Haxegon.
 For more plugins, see http://www.haxegon.com/plugins/